The next generation of libertarian thinkers, leaders, and advocates:

 The Cato Institute Internship Program

-Are you trying to break into a career in policy, communications, or law?
+Are you trying to begin a career in policy, communications, or law?
 Do you want a rich education in contemporary policy issues—and the philosophical, historic, and economic underpinnings of those issues?
 A Cato internship might be right for you.

 Most Cato interns work primarily as researchers for our policy scholars.
 Individual department placements include defense and foreign policy, healthcare policy, constitutional studies, and numerous others.